pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: close()

       Release objects and space allocations associated with the document.
-If created from a file, also closes it (releasing control to the OS).
+If created from a file, also closes ``filename`` (releasing control to the OS).

     .. attribute:: outline